shabiel/ewd-vista/README.md

 The organization of this module and these instructions are derived from examples provided by [Rob Tweed](https://github.com/robtweed).

-These instruction assume that your EWD 3 root directory is ~/ewd3.
+These instruction assume that your QEWD root directory is ~/qewd.

 ##Installation